TYPO3incubator/surfcamp-team-success/README.md

-# TYPO3 Surfcamp Demo Template
+# TYPO3 Surfcamp Team 6 (Landing Page)

 This Git repository is intended for use by our dedicated teams at the [TYPO3 Surfcamp](https://surfcamp.typo3.com/).

-The project is based on the current development branch of TYPO3 v13.x, using Composer.
-The configuration happens via `.env` thanks to the underlying package `helum/dotenv-connector`.
-Please copy `.env.dist` to `.env`.
+The configuration happens via `.env` thanks to the underlying package `vlucas/phpdotenv`.

-Deploying the project is triggered by pushed onto the `main` branch via Github Actions, which triggers a Magallanes workflow that does the actual heavy work.
-Please note that the configuration needs adaption **per team-based** repository.

 ## Requirements